 But the Langley fireplace … well, it was built to be used by experienced people.
 It had huge logs- literally cut down from their own trees.
 I felt like I was in a movie.
 A home so different from the homes I’d lived in.
 A town straight from a chick flick with an old downtown circle.
 It was absolutely enchanting.
 I’ll never forget the smell of the hardwood in the fireplace mixed with a plethora of homemade cooking smells.
 It forever remains my inspiration.

-A fire all winter long to warm the hands and feet of my husband when he was just a toddler.
-A safety screen in place to keep those little hands and feet from being more than warmed.
+A fire all winter long to warm the hands and feet of my husband when he was just a child.
+A safety screen in place to keep those little hands and feet from being more than warm.
 A home built and established by my father-in-law and mother-in-law.
 I could see in his eyes memories that warmed his heart as he replayed them in his head.
 Eyes that reflected the respect and admiration of the two people who made this all possible — very grateful for this life.
 His parents, a young couple who dedicated this home to God, literally building not just a house, but a home.
 They were blessed with four little children in all.
-This little toddler and his brother and sisters made each year new as they faded in and out of that room, each time taller, each time something indistinguishable had changed. … so subtle that it was undetectable to the ones living in the moments sharing the house.
+This little boy whom I would one day marry, his brother and sisters made each year new as they faded in and out of that room, each time taller, each time something indistinguishable had changed. … so subtle that it was undetectable to the ones living in the moments sharing the house.

 The light of the world — that’s Jesus.
 I Corinthians 4:6 “For God, who said, “let light shine out of darkness” made His light shine in your hearts to give us the light of the knowledge of the glory of God in the face of Christ.
 That verse is packed with power!
 God tells us what to do.
 “Let light shine out of darkness.”
 God always gives us what we need to obey his instructions — so He put His light in our hearts so we could have the light of His knowledge.
 A fireplace burning faithfully as the people of the house tend to the flame.
-It was the only light I saw that night … but it was more than enough for the moment.
+Jesus truly is the light of the world.